Accessing command history: How do I quickly bring up a previously entered command?

 I get an "SSL error" (screenshot) while trying to download NLTK data.
 Help!
 (Mac)

 This happens on a Mac when Python installation failed to configure an appropriate SSL certificate.
-There is a handy command you can run:
+There is a handy command you can run (inside the Terminal app):

 The following are typical OS-specific installation paths.